openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ### Known limitations
 1. Parameters are directly connected to States (ReadValues).

-	Removing Parameters from `ngraph::Function` are not possible.
+	Removing Parameters from `ngraph::Function` is not possible.

 	![low_latency_limitation_1](./img/low_latency_limitation_1.png)